visit-dav/visit/docs/SphynxDocs/Quantitative/Expressions.rst

 .. _Array_compose_with_bins:

 .. figure:: images/Array_compose_with_bins.png
+   :scale: 50%

    Bar graph created from picking an array variable created with array_compose_with_bins()

 .. _Array_Decompose_Expression_Function: